City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

   - Filling in a profile form with data that is specific for that role.
   - Verifying the data.
 - Filling a profile form with missing/wrong data and verifying the printed error messages.

+### Smoke tests
+- Smoke test have been implemented to lightly test the general site.
+These tests mainly check that certain components exist on various pages.
+- These tests are located in the `/e2e/tests/public/` directory.
+The test files are named after the page the tests are executed on.
+- The tests use data that is derived from the `/e2e/utilis/data/public_page_data.ts`.

 ## Environment setup.